America’s First Suburb

 Brooklyn Heights Promenade

 There’s something incredibly romantic about seeing Manhattan from Brooklyn at night.
-The water, the glistening skies at night, but probably the best sight?
-Staring into the windows of the incredible homes along the waterfront – people don’t like to leave their blinds down, and baby doll, these apartments are Niiiiiiice.
+The water, the glistening skies at night, but what’s the best sight?
+Probably staring into the windows of the incredible homes along the waterfront – people don’t like to leave their blinds down, and baby doll, these apartments are Niiiiiiice.
 PS – I am not advocating being a peeping tom, just looking at nice apartments.
 Don’t be a creep, yo.